-The Beaches of Fort Myers and Sanibel is less focused on the commercial side of Florida, and more on showcasing its authentic and nature-filled haven.
-Widely described as ‘Unspoilt Florida’, on Sanibel island the rule is that no building can be taller than the tallest palm tree (no more than 3 stories) which helps the stunning, natural scenery really come into its own and stand out for all that set eyes upon it.
+Fort Myers’ Islands, Beaches and Neighbourhoods are less focused on the commercial side of Florida and more on showcasing its authentic and nature-filled haven.
+The area is widely described as ‘Unspoilt Florida’.
+One of the best examples of this is Sanibel Island, where there is a rule that no building can be taller than the tallest palm tree (no more than three stories) which helps the stunning, natural scenery come into its own and stand out for everyone that sets eyes upon it.

 All of this makes for the perfect hidden getaway where you can truly experience island life, encouraging rest and relaxation aplenty and providing the perfect backdrop for digital detoxing.
 The best way to experience this destination is to island hop around a few and discover the one which suites you best based on exactly what you like to get from your holiday, a concept which is pretty unique to Florida when it comes to US breaks.
 It provides a similar offering to that of the Caribbean, but with the added familiarity of a US setting and excellent value for money in comparison to other island destinations.

-- Located in Southwest Florida on the Gulf of Mexico, The Beaches of Fort Myers & Sanibel is made up of over 100 islands dotted around Pine Island Sound.
+- Located in Southwest Florida on the Gulf of Mexico, Fort Myers and the surrounding areas are made up of over 100 islands dotted around Pine Island Sound.
 Renowned for their laid-back appeal, the islands conjure up barefoot getaways and are abound with fascinating wildlife and beautiful nature on both land and on water.

 Watch the below video to learn more about the different personalities our islands have to offer or scroll down to the ‘Where to Stay’ section.